SatwikVats/URL-Shortening-Microservice/README.md

 ## URL Shortening Algoritm:

 We are using hash where each long URL (key) will be mapped to a 6-digit unique integer(value) and base-64 string equivalent of that integer will be the short URL.
 To handle expirations and auto-deletion of these short URLs along with the associated analytics, we are using MongoDB TTL indexing.
-We are mapping each shortURL (stored in 'urls' collection) to the userId which is the unique ObjectId of the corresponding user in 'users' collection.
+We are mapping each shortURL (stored in `urls` collection) to the `userId` which is the unique ObjectId of the corresponding user in `users` collection.

 ## Associated Analytics: